jason-anca/VuLPES-Web-App/README.md

 - Ability to push *new items to DynamoDB table.
 - Validation checking if partition key and sort key already exist in the database.
 Prevents duplicates.
 - Read entries from Database.
-- Ability to delete entries from the Database using Primary Key (accountId) and Sort Key (DoB)
+- Ability to delete entries from the Database using Primary Key (accountId) and Sort Key (DoB).
 - Ability to update entries in the Database table using Primary Key (accountId) and Sort Key (DoB).
 Currently updates **ONLY** Name, Password and Username.
+- Passwords entered into the database are now salted and hashed when a new entry is created or when an entry is being updated.